-Even though this blueberry peach custard pie doesn’t contain milk or cream, the addition of eggs produces a custard like filling when cooked with the peach juices and a bit of flour.
-The most famous custard pie in the states is a classic pumpkin pie.
+Even though this blueberry peach custard pie doesn’t contain milk or cream, the addition of eggs produces a custard-like filling when cooked with the peach juices and a bit of flour.
+The most famous custard pie in the US is a classic pumpkin pie.

 - To determine if your custard pie is done, take a sharp knife and insert it near the center.
 It should come out clean.
 Or gently shake the pie and there shouldn’t be much jiggle when it’s fully cooked.